-LIENVOY ·
+LIENVOY

 The joint operation for telephone tapping is effected in cooperation with the Mexican authorities and has a capacity for about forty lines.
-The station provides the equipment, the technical assistance, couriers, and transcribers, while the Mexicans make the connections in the ex-24 changes and maintain the listening posts.
+The station provides the equipment, the technical assistance, couriers, and transcribers, while the Mexicans make the connections in the ex-24changes and maintain the listening posts.
 In addition to monitoring the lines of the communist diplomatic missions and those of Mexican revolutionary groups, LIENVOY also covers special cases.
+24 anaanaan ahaan ahaan are made work as station agents, as in the case of the bugging of the Cuban embassy (LISAMPAN)].